 \subsection{Evidence Path}

-In the proofs, we need to analyze the equivalence relation $\equiv_P$ associated with the parallelized fusion rule $\fr(P)$.
-The main notion is that of an \emph{evidence path}.
-Informally, the idea behind it is the following: two vertices $v^\prime$ and $v^{\prime\prime}$ are identified by an application of $\fr(P)$ if and only if there exists a finite sequence of vertices $v^\prime = v_0,v_1,\dotsc,v_l = v^{\prime\prime}$ such that for each $i=0,\dotsc,l-1$ the neighbour vertices $v_i$ and $v_{i+1}$ are both $j$-th attachment vertices (for some $j$) of two hyperedges fused with each other (which justifies that $v_i$ and $v_{i+1}$ are identified by $\fr(P)$).
+In the proofs, we shall analyse the equivalence relation $\equiv_P$ associated with the parallelised fusion rule $\fr(P)$.
+One useful notion we introduce in this section is that of an \emph{evidence path}.
+The idea behind it is quite simple: two vertices $v^\prime$ and $v^{\prime\prime}$ are identified by an application of $\fr(P)$ if and only if there exists a finite sequence of vertices $v^\prime = v_0,v_1,\dotsc,v_l = v^{\prime\prime}$ such that for each $i=0,\dotsc,l-1$ the neighbour vertices $v_i$ and $v_{i+1}$ are both $j$-th attachment vertices (for some $j$) of two hyperedges fused with each other (which causes $v_i$ and $v_{i+1}$ to be identified by $\fr(P)$).

 \begin{proposition} Let $H \underset{\fr(P)}{\Rightarrow} H^\prime$ and let $v^\prime,v^{\prime\prime} \in V_{H}$ be two vertices such that $v^\prime \equiv_P v^{\prime\prime}$.
 Then there exists a sequence of the form